mayman5525/EL-mowared/README.md

 # EL-mowared

-this is EL-mwared back end structure that connects the supplier with the row material customers all over egypt
+this is EL-mowared back end structure that connects the customers with the row material suppliers all over egypt